Dealing with Debt: A Consumer's Guide

 Income tax refunds for both the pre- and post-bankruptcy periods become part of your bankruptcy.

-Inspectors are appointed by creditors to represent them before the trustee during the administration of proposals and bankruptcies.
-They are expected to assist the trustee by virtue of their experience and are required to supervise certain aspects of the trustee's administration.
+Inspectors are appointed by creditors to represent them before the LIT during the administration of proposals and bankruptcies.
+They are expected to assist the LIT by virtue of their experience and are required to supervise certain aspects of the LIT's administration.

 An insolvent person has a debt of $1000 or more and is unable to meet financial obligations when they become due, or has ceased to do so, or whose total assets, if they were sold, would not be enough to pay for all of that person's financial obligations.